stanford-cs248/project/README.md

 We will release example demo videos from a number of prior projects on Canvas/Panopto (the same place lecture videos are hosted).
 You are encouraged to design your own project, but here are some examples to get you thinking:

 * __Ray Tracing 3D Gaussians__: Implement a ray tracer of 3D Gaussians (stored in a BVH) would be a great final project.
 An even better final project would be to implement recovery of 3D Gaussians from images.
 You've already done it for meshes.
 A good reference is [here](https://gaussiantracer.github.io/).

+> Hint on how to implement this in our Slang codebase:
+>
+> 1. Implement a new `Gaussian` primitive type similar to the `Triangle` primitive type you implemented in the first three assignments.
+The Gaussian primitive should:
+>   * Store the position, covariance matrix, color, and opacity of the Gaussian.
+>   * Implement the covariance, evaluation of the Gaussian function at a point, and ray intersection functions.
+(The intersection function between a ray and a 3D gaussian should follow the maximum response equation covered in https://arxiv.org/abs/2407.07090).
+>   * We ~~accidentally~~ released an unfinished implementation of the Gaussian primitive in the starter code for assignment 3: https://github.com/stanford-cs248/asst3/blob/main/src/cs248a_renderer/slang_shaders/primitive/gaussian.slang.
+This implementation is not complete, but you can read through it to get a sense of how to implement the Gaussian primitive.
+> 2. Naive ray tracing of 3D Gaussians
+>   * Find the closes hit of a ray with all the Gaussians in the scene.
+This is similar to the ray triangle intersection you implemented in assignment 1.
+But for gaussian rendering, you also have to keep track of the attenuation of the ray as it travels.
+This is similar to the volume rendering you implemented in assignment 2.
+> 3. BVH acceleration structure for 3D Gaussians
+>   * In `src/cs248a_renderer/model/mesh.py`, we defined the `Triangle` primitive.
+It inherits the `Primitive` base class, and all it requires is implementing the `bounding_box` function.
+Your BVH construction algorithm uses this to build the BVH.
+Can you define a `Gaussian` primitive that also inherits from `Primitive` and implements the `bounding_box` function?
+> 4. Notes on the architectural design of our Slang codebase:
+>   * If you want to create a new uniform buffer loaded from Python (e.g. a `Gaussian` structured buffer, or a `BVH<Gaussian>`), you have to create it in the `RendererUniform` in `src/cs248a_renderer/slang_shaders/renderer.slang`.
+Then, in `src/cs248a_renderer/renderer/core_renderer.py`, you have to load the data into the uniform buffer and bind it to the shader.
+You can look at how the `Triangle` structured buffer and triangle BVH is implemented for reference.

 * __More Advanced Implicit Surface Rendering__:
 You have a ray marcher of SDFs, you could add new primitives to your ray tracer and make a complex scene of SDFs.
 See (https://iquilezles.org/articles/raymarchingdf/) for many examples of how powerful this technique is.
 Just make sure you had some heft to this project beyond implementing a few functions from that web site.
 I'd like to see you envision a scene (e.g., find a photo online) and attempt to recreate parts of the scene with implicits.